Ciran0/Clia/README.md

 - Provide an **educational bridge** between fantasy creation and real science, helping worldbduilders **enriching** their fictional settings
 - Explore new and exciting technologies to solve technical challenges, be it in methematics and geometry or in user interaction.

+## 1.4 Position of the Solution

+### Existing Solutions:Weaknesses and Gaps
+- **GPlates** :
+   - Scientific tool made for earth based tectonic .
+   - Most of the features of GPlates are not useful in the worldbuilding process
+   - GPlates is not made for worldbuilding, using it in this way can be tedious and cumbersome.
+   - Very few vector drawing capabilities
+- **Artistic Tools** :
+   - Mapmaking specific tools (inkarnate, worldAnvil ...) :
+      - Very few vector drawing capabilities
+      - Very few to no animation capabilites
+      - Almost allways impossible to draw on a sphere
+      - No geologic understanding
+   - Generic Drawing and animation tools (Illustrator, Photoshop, inkscape ...) :
+      - Inability to work on a sphere
+      - No geologic understanding
+- **Blender** can do anything in 3D but lacks built-in geologic processes.
+   - Very few vector drawing capabilites
+   - No geologic understanding
+   - Most of the features of Blender are not useful in the worldbuilding process

+A **hybrid approach** is needed: an intuitive “draw-and-animate” tool with built-in geologic understanding and allows the user to draw and animate with a complete set of vector tools on a sphere

+#### Improvements over GPlates
+As GPlates is the most direct equivalent to the Clia project I thought it was a good idea to detail specifically the improvements that can be made over it :
+   - not having to create collections :
+      - The user selects the type of feature they want to draw
+      - Every new feature is automatically labelled and manage
+   - not having to save manually each collection
+      - The entire project can be saved in one action
+   - not having to manage IDs
+      - The project manages the grouping of features into plates
+      - manual ID management is no longer needed
+   - not having to manually clone and modify plate once split happens
+      - Feature splitting automatically creates new plates and assignes corresponding features
+      - No need to manually clone and delete verteces to split a feature into multiple
+   - not having to specify start time and end time for every feature
+      - The keyframing of the features allows to manage their age without user interaction
+   - not having to maintain the rotation.rot file
+   - not having to manually manage flowlines, mid ocean ridges and newly created ocean crust
+      - The process of adding and managing these features is treamlined and automated
+   - Informing the user of where features should go based on their decisions (subduction zones, island arcs, orogenies)
+   - automatically delete subducted features

+### Avantages of Developing a Dedicated New Tool
+1. **User-Centric Interface** (simple “draw & move” approach).
+2. **Focus on Fictional Workflows** (imagined tectonic histories, quick plate splits).
+3. **Dynamic Evolution** (animate entire planet histories).
+4. **Web-Based Integration** (Django, HTMX, Rust→WASM).
+5. **Community Involvement** (lower barrier than GPlates for hobbyists).

 ---

 # Identification of Major Agents